danielabar/meblog/src/markdown/rails-slack-app-part1.md

 * Aside: for extra security, use [token rotation](https://api.slack.com/authentication/rotation), but I couldn't find that this is implemented in slack-ruby-bot-server-events gem
 * ref Slack OAuth: https://api.slack.com/authentication/oauth-v2
 * Assumptions: Reader has beginner to intermediate familiarity with Rails and is also familiar with Slack (as an end user, not developer).
-* List tree/nested deps of Slack gems so its clear what we all have access to (see `docs/gems_for_slack.md` in retro-pulse project) for explanation.
-Need to understand slack-ruby-client how to call it, so that when reading Slack api docs, you can use it to access any api method.
-* explain what the app does and show some screenshots
 * Aside: Full explanation of OAuth is outside the scope of this post, see this Slack article: https://api.slack.com/authentication/oauth-v2
 * edit